n-kmron/mylinux/kubernetes.md

 * `scp frontend.tar backend.tar database.tar oauth.tar admin@192.168.2.202:/mnt/mongo-noupoue`

 Now, we can delete the `.tar` files

-Do not forget to rebuild our mongo image with the previous parameters in the `Dockerfile`

->FROM mongo
->
->LABEL maintainer="Cameron Noupoue"
->
->RUN apt-get update && apt-get install -y iproute2 iputils-ping
->
->EXPOSE 27017

-* `docker build -t databasenoupoue:1.0 ./databaseNOUPOUE`

 Go back to the NFS server (192.168.2.202)